 In late summer wildfire smoke may obscure the more distant peaks such as Mt Rainier and Mt Hood (this was the case on one of my climbs).
 In my opinion, late summer is the time to do it, but there are lots of reasons to consider other times of the year for people with different priorities.
 Late July, August and early September are the times with the least rain in the Pacific Northwest, so that is also a consideration for the epic views on this hard hike.

 From April 1 – October 31st, the number of permits is limited and must be purchased ahead of time.
-Permits go on sale on March 18th here.
+Check dates for permits here.
 Permits are $15 per person plus a $6 reservation fee.
-The permits sell out fast (especially summer weekends go immediately) so be ready with your dates and set your alarm for 7am on March 18th.
+The permits sell out fast (especially summer weekends go immediately) so be ready with your dates.

 How do I prepare to Climb Mt St Helens?